Freight Shipping from Greensboro to Phoenix

 How much does it cost to ship freight from Greensboro to Phoenix?

-Full truckload (FTL) rates from Greensboro, NC to Phoenix, AZ currently range from $5,123-$6,315 for a standard dry van load over the 2,383-mile route.
+Full truckload (FTL) rates from Greensboro, NC to Phoenix, AZ currently range $5,123-$6,315 (roughly $2.15-$2.65 per mile over 2,383 miles).
 LTL shipments typically cost $1,511-$2,426 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to Phoenix?